Email-Analysis-Toolkit/command-injection-tester/README.md

 ## Example:

-The Command Injection Tester can best be tested using the (https://github.com/Email-Analysis-Toolkit/fake-mail-server)[Fake Mail Server]:
+The Command Injection Tester can best be tested using the [Fake Mail Server](https://github.com/Email-Analysis-Toolkit/fake-mail-server):

 1. Start the `Fake Mail Server`: